misikirmehari/BlueJQS/README.txt

  1: Download BlueJQS.zip and unzip in a directory that contains NO SPACES in the file path.

-  - Suggested location to unzip BlueJQS.zip  is C: on Windows and ~/ on macOS or Linux.
+  - Suggested location to unzip BlueJQS.zip is C:\User\[username]\Documents on Windows (assuming the username has no spaces) and ~/ on macOS or Linux.
-    (you will need to remember this location to configure BlueJ preferences)
+    You will need to remember this location to configure BlueJ preferences.

     In the unzip BlueJQS folder you will find the following files:
      * BlueJQualitySuite.jar